aaronrucker990/vpn-config-and-observ/README.md

 </p>
 <p>

-Here we can observe the personal IP Addresss and how it shows where I am currently located at.
-We also observe how my location is currently in Dallas, Texas.
+Once we browse to www.whatismyipaddress.com we can observe the personal IP Addresss and how it shows the current locatation.
+We also can observe how my location is currently in Dallas, Texas, from my personal computer.

 </p>
 <br />